 Temporary Expanded Public Service Loan Forgiveness

 Because you must work for 10 years in a qualifying job to get forgiveness and the program only started in late 2007, borrowers have only recently become eligible for relief.
-Unfortunately, so far, more than 99 out of every 100 public service workers who applied for loan forgiveness were rejected.
+Unfortunately, the majority of borrowers so far who applied for loan forgiveness have been rejected.
 Among other actions and investigations, the Student Borrower Protection Center and American Federation of Teachers have launched an investigation into problems with administration of PSLF.
+Also, in September 2019, the U.S. House of Representatives held a hearing on the failed implementation of PSLF.

 In an effort to help borrowers who got bad advice about eligibility or experience other problems, Congress passed legislation in 2018 that provides limited, additional conditions under which a borrower may become eligible for public service loan forgiveness if some or all of the payments the borrower made on a Direct Loan were under a nonqualifying repayment plan.
 The Department is calling this new program the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) opportunity.
 Note that this is not only a temporary opportunity, but there is also limited funding.
 This means that the funds will be provided on a first come, first served basis and unless there is new legislation, the opportunity will end once the funds are used up.